google/automotive-design-compose/docs/README.md

 - Switch to this directory (`/docs`), which contains a .ruby-version file.
 - Run `rbenv install` to install the correct version of Ruby

+I recommend also following the instructions for the [jekyll-github-metadata](https://github.com/jekyll/github-metadata/blob/main/docs/authentication.md) plugin to set up a GitHub token.
+Otherwise you may run into rate limiting from GitHub while re-building the site.

 To start the site:

 - Switch to this directory (`docs`)